This chapter contains the following topics:

 Convert a hybrid configuration to a full-virtual configuration.

 These conversions require reimaging the compute nodes from Oracle Linux to Oracle VM Server.
-Oracle recommends strongly that any such conversion be performed by fully trained, qualified Oracle personnel or by formally accredited Oracle partners.
-For more information, contact Oracle Advanced Customer Support (
+For more information and support about conversion, contact Oracle Advanced Customer Support (